 What they’re going to do is focus much more on their profit margins and that implies, among other things, reducing costs.
 What we’re talking about with Teneo Connectors is driving cost savings because it makes better use of automated channels and helps maximize investments already made.
 This link between RPA and conversational AI is also a new way of engaging more effectively with customers which helps build differentiation into an organization.

-Q: Butif there’s a recession, isn’t there a risk that people will just stop investingin new technology?
+if there’s a recession, isn’t there a risk that people will just stop investing

 *laughs* That’s very black and white.
 No!
 I don’t think this is going to prevent investment - its going to prompt careful investment where it really drives value and it’s going to prompt ways of maximizing existing investment.
 What we’re talking about is all about doing that.
 It’s about CIOs taking control of their AI assets and really maximizing their value.

 There’s very strong pointers that companies are investing in AI because they see it as being a way of driving down costs and providing better services to their customers and I think that will continue even in light of what I’ve said.

 Andy Peart is Chief Marketing Officer at Artificial Solutions.
 Catch Andy and his team at the AI Summit NYC, December 11-12.
 To find out more, click here.